SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A function declaration whose *statements* include only a single expression is understood to return the value of that expression.
+The expression's type must not be ``Void`` or an enumeration with no defined cases like ``Never``.

+..
+As of Swift 5.3,
+   the only way to make an uninhabited type is to create an empty enum, so just say that directly instead of using & defining the compiler jargon.

 Functions can return multiple values using a tuple type as the return type of the function.